Enigmatic-Smile/docs/webhooks.md

 To confirm receipt of a webhook event, your server endpoint should return a <code>200 OK</code> HTTP status code.
 Any other response, or not providing any response within 20 seconds will be treated as a failure and our system will retry sending the request twice (i.e. three tries in total) over the next hour with exponential delays between retries.

-It is recommended to not run complex and time-consuming logic upon reception of the webhook in order to provide a response back and thus avoid unnecessary retries and potentially duplicate processing of the events.
+To avoid timeouts, it is recommended to not run complex and time-consuming logic upon reception of the webhook in order to provide a response back and thus avoid unnecessary retries and potentially duplicate processing of the events.

 ## Custom request headers

 Fidel API allows you to define custom HTTP headers when you register a webhook URL.
-The custom headers get added to the HTTP POST request headers that are sent to your application.
+The custom headers are included in the HTTP POST request headers that are sent to your application.

 Custom headers can be defined when creating a new webhook in the Dashboard or by using the [Webhooks API](https://reference.fidel.uk/v1/reference/create-webhook-program) and setting the optional `headers` object with a key-value pair (see example below).